Gouvernathor/renpy-ChromaGlitch/README.md

 ## Howto glitch
 `glitch` is a transform (because it takes a displayable and returns a displayable).
 Its 6 parameters are :
 - `child` : the displayable (~= image) on which the effect is applied.
-This is the only required argument.
+This is the only required argument, all others are keyword-only.
 - `randomkey` : the key given to the random object used to generate the slices heights and offsets.
 This must match [the random module's specifications](https://docs.python.org/3/library/random.html#random.seed).
 A given image glitched with a given non-None key will always, always, look the same.
-A glitched image with no key, or with a None key, will look differently every time Ren'Py renders it.
+A glitched image with a None key (the default) will look differently every time Ren'Py renders it.
 Use this to make the glitching reliable (in an animation for example).
-Defaults to None, and this is a keyword-only argument because reasons.
+Defaults to None.
 - `chroma` : boolean indicating whether or not to apply chromatic aberration effects to the glitched tranches.
 Defaults to True.
 - `minbandheight` : minimum height of a slice, in pixels.
 Defaults to 1.
 - `offset` : a positive integer.
 The actual offset given to a glitched slice will be comprised between -offset and +offset.
 Defaults to 30.